maim-lain/schooloflust/scenes.md

 ---

 #### Scene 7 - Violet (cafe pussy)
-- Complete the sidequest: Harassing the harasser
+- Complete the sidequest: Harassing the Harasser

 ---